Rabbi/Chazzan Menachem Bazian

 About Me

-I have been a cantor for over 30 years.
-Over those years, I have been associated with a variety of congregations including Lindenhurst Jewish Center (my first), Bayside Oaks Jewish Center in Queens, NY, Northeast Jewish Center in Yonkers, NY, Monsey Jewish Center in Monsey, NY, and Congregation Adas Israel in Duluth, MN.
-I now proudly serve as the full time cantor of Congregation Shaarey Israel of Montebello, NY.
+I have been a chazzan for almost 40 years and a rabbi for the better part of the last decade.
+Over those years, I have been associated with a variety of congregations, including Lindenhurst Jewish Center (my first), Bayside Oaks Jewish Center in Queens, NY, Northeast Jewish Center in Yonkers, NY, Monsey Jewish Center in Monsey, NY, and Congregation Adas Israel in Duluth, MN.
+For over 10 years, I served as the full-time cantor, and for several years as the interim rabbi, of Congregation Shaarey Israel of Montebello, NY.

 I like to think of my cantorial style as “traditional.”
 I truly love singing with my congregation and trying to add meaning to the prayers through the cantorial art.
 My favorite service during the year (i.e., excepting the High Holidays which are in a class all by themselves) is the Hallel service during which I revel in leading my congregation in singing almost the entire Hallel.
 If you have not experienced a musical Hallel, you are missing something.